Guidelines for the Use of Tent/Canopy

 Generators must be placed so that exhaust fumes do not enter tents.

 All Tent structures require a building permit.
 The permit process shall be submitted per the SUNY Plattsburgh Building Permit Process.

-Submit a SUNY Plattsburgh Tent/Canopy Application and Permit Form (PDF file 70KB) to the Facilities Planning Office (Code Compliance Manager) with a copy to EH&S ( Code Coordinator).
-The Code Compliance Manager will issue a permit after review and return to applicant with a copy to EH&S.
+Submit a SUNY Plattsburgh Tent/Canopy Application and Permit Form (see below) to the Facilities Planning Office (Code Compliance Manager).
+The Code Compliance Manager will issue a permit after review and return to applicant.

 Refer to Fire Code of New York State 2010 (see below) for additional requirements and regulations